ericleasemorgan/htid2books/README.md

 ## Advanced usage

 Given a delimited text file, such as a HathiTrust collection file, it is more than possible to loop through the file, feed HathiTrust identifiers to `htid2books.sh` and ultimately create a "library".
 A script named [`collection2books.sh`](./bin/collection2books.sh) is included just for this purpose.
-Usage:

-   * `./bin/collection2books.sh <token> <key> <tsv>`

-And a collection file named [`./etc/collection.tsv`](./etc/collection.tsv) can be used as sample input - [four works by Charlotte Bronte](https://babel.hathitrust.org/cgi/mb?a=listis;c=954927440).
+Usage: `./bin/collection2books.sh <tsv>` And a collection file named [`./etc/four-items.tsv`](./etc/collection.tsv) can be used as sample input - [four works by Charlotte Bronte](https://babel.hathitrust.org/cgi/mb?a=listis;c=954927440).
+For example: `./bin/collection2books.sh ./etc/four-items.tsv`

 ## Discussion